bipio-server/bipio/README.md

 Bips are configured by defining a graph ([hub](https://bip.io/docs/resource/rest/bip#resource_rest_bip_hubs)) across nodes ([channels](https://bip.io/docs/resource/rest/channel)) along with certain other metadata which defines the flavor, lifespan and overall characteristics of the endpoint or trigger.
-You can find more info in [the wiki](https://github.com/bipio-server/bipio/wiki/Bips).
+It's a fairly large topic, find out more in [the wiki](https://github.com/bipio-server/bipio/wiki/Bips).

 Channels are reusable entities which perform a discrete unit of work and emit a predictable result.
 The collection of channels